Last Updated on August 16, 2023 by Christian Heide

 Things to do in Barcelona

 Climb up the slopes and enjoy the panoramic views.
-Have a drink in the cafeteria in the Olympic Diving Stadium and take stunning photos of the city.
+Have a drink at bar “Salts” located within the Olympic Diving Stadium and take stunning photos of the city.
 This is one of the best places you will find in Barcelona.